airtonjal/centrality-nubank/README.md

 F(k) = (1 - (1/2)^k)

 where k is the length of the shortest path from the "fraudulent" customer to the customer in question.

+# Initial solution / brainstorm

+- Read input file
+- Implement [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm).
+Maybe could be simplified since edge weight == 1
+- Each time a vertex is added, the closeness of each vertex must be recalculated.
+Can we optmize it??
+- When a fraud is detected, must recalculate closeness of each vertex.
+Can we optimize it??

+Other ideas:
+- Use lazy evaluation??
+- Djikstra Algorithm